This post may contain affiliate links. Read my full disclosure policy.

 Notes

-Fish sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go a little lighter on the fish sauce- like 2 tablespoons.
-It is an acquired taste.
-If going less, you will need to may add a little more salt to taste.
+Fish Sauce: If you are not accustomed to fish sauce, or are using a brand you haven’t tried before (some are fishier than others) feel free to go lighter on the fish sauce– like 2 tablespoons.
+If going with less, replace it with soy sauce.

-Tips for health: An easy way to cut back on the oil in the recipe is to poach the thinly sliced chicken in a little salted water (just enough to barely cover) and poach in the pan or wok for just a few minutes.
+Poach the chicken.
+An easy way to cut back on the oil in the recipe is to poach the thinly sliced chicken breast in a little salted water, or broth for a few minutes, until cooked through.
 Drain and set aside.
 The thinner you slice the chicken the faster it will cook.

-- Tamarind: If using tamarind (instead of rice vinegar) make tamarind “water” by mixing 1 -2 teaspoons tamarind paste with 2 tablespoons water.
-Or use 1-2 teaspoons of tamarind “concentrate” with 2 tablespoons water.
-Use this in place of the vinegar.
-This is more traditional but I realize not everyone has access to tamarind.
+Tamarind: If using tamarind paste (instead of rice vinegar) make tamarind “water” by mixing 1 tablespoon tamarind paste with 2 1/2 tablespoons hot water.
+If using tamarind “concentrate” mix 1-2 teaspoons with 2 1/2 tablespoons water.
+Use tamarind water in place of the vinegar.
+Using tamarind is more authentic but not everyone has access to it.
 Tamarind is extremely sour so if unfamiliar, go light.
-You can always add more.
+You can always add more lime to taste.

 Nutrition